Warning: Pre-Alpha

 As part of a long rest, you can add stations to a vehicle, remove them, move them to a different location on the same vehicle, swap an existing station with a different one, etc...

 Repairing a vehicle.
-Vehicles have hit points and armor just as player characters do.
+Vehicles have hit points and a damage threshold just as player characters do.
 As part of a long rest, you can repair a vehicle to make it regain lost hit points.
-For each hit point regained in this way, you must spend a quantity of 🛠 scrap equal to the vehicle's armor.
+For each hit point regained in this way, you must spend a quantity of 🛠 scrap equal to the vehicle's damage threshold.

 If a vehicle belonging to the player characters is reduced to 0 hit, it can still be repaired.
 If it belongs to an enemy NPC, the vehicle is destroyed instead, and can only be scrapped for parts.